 I have worked on a variety of research topics united by several connected overarching themes:

-- how both expertise and professional identity are shaped alongside one another in the process of acquiring a profession;
+- how expertise and professional identity are shaped alongside one another in the process of acquiring a profession;

 - dignity, motivation and meaning-finding at work.